lefti-/spin-pong/README.md

 Project:
 ---------
 sping-pong : A full playable game with gameplay similar to Pong.
-Four different difficuly levels.
+Four different difficulty levels.
              Graphics created in Paint.net.
 Sounds found from the internet.

 How to download?